Skip to main content Skip to search Skip to main navigation

 • Upwind Leg: Make strategically good decisions.

-• Reach: Prioritize safety (yet on high speed) and stay attentive.
+• Reach: Prioritize safety while maintaining high speed and staying alert.

 • Final Upwind to Finish: Depending on the situation, either maintain safety or push for an aggressive finish.